 - 2. If the product label being submitted for approval indicates that the product contains two or more egg or non-egg ingredients, the label request must include the product formulation.
 The ingredient statement must include all ingredients in descending order of proportion by weight.
 If the ingredient is less than 2% of the total formulation, it may be shown as "Contains 2 percent or less of the ingredient(s)."
 This statement must be located after the ingredient statement or the product identity. - 3.
-Applications for label approval are submitted to the Labeling and Program Delivery Division (LPDD) a number of ways. - a.
-Label submissions can be sent via regular mail and express-mail services, hand-carried by a company representative and delivered to FSIS through a courier (label expediting firm, consultant, law firm, etc.) In addition, small and very small companies may fax labels to LPDD for evaluation.
+Applications for label approval are submitted to the Labeling and Program Delivery Staff (LPDS) a number of ways. - a.
+Label submissions can be sent via regular mail and express-mail services, hand-carried by a company representative and delivered to FSIS through a courier (label expediting firm, consultant, law firm, etc.) In addition, small and very small companies may fax labels to LPDS for evaluation.

-USDA, FSIS, OPPD, LPDD Labeling Distribution Unit Stop Code 3786, Patriots Plaza III, 8-168 1400 Independence Avenue, SW Washington, DC 20250-3700 b.
-Electronic Label Submission and Approval System (LSAS) When using LSAS, the submitter creates an egg label application and selects the Type of Product = Egg, LSAS provides a field to enter the prior egg approval number.
-Current LPDD business egg approval process requires PY Form 221 (an Egg Product Form) to be appended to the Label Application Package (LAP).
-The LPDD staff will append this completed form to the LAP.
-When the submitter checks the status of the LAP and it is approved, the PY Form 221 will be appended to the LAP file.
+USDA, FSIS, OPPD, LPDS Labeling Distribution Unit Stop Code 3786, Patriots Plaza III, 9-171 1400 Independence Avenue, SW Washington, DC 20250-3700

+- b.
+Electronic Label Submission and Approval System (LSAS) When using LSAS, the submitter creates an egg label application and selects the Type of Product = Egg. - c.
-c.
 The plant submits two copies of each label proof for approval.

-Important Notes:

-Use Label Notice (Form PY-221) and FSIS Form 7234-1 "Application for Approval of Labels, Marking, or Device"
+FSIS Form 7234-1 "Application for Approval of Labels, Marking, or Device or both

-- Form 7234-1 for egg products are generated with the new LSAS. - Currently, only labels are approved by LPDD - For experimental formulations, protocols, or procedures, the plant must submit supporting documentation with the label approval request to OPPD
+- Form 7234-1 for egg products is generated with the LSAS. - Labels are approved by LPDS. - For experimental formulations, protocols, or procedures, the plant must submit supporting documentation with the label approval request to OPPD.